-- Mark out a large playing area. - Position half of the players inside the area and half outside the area. - Each player outside the playing area has a ball or object.

-- Each player inside the playing area must - All players must use catch and throw skills to pass and receive the ball / object.
+- Mark out a large playing area. - Position half of the participants inside the area and half outside the area. - Each participant outside the playing area has a ball or object. - Each participant inside the playing area must receive a ball / object from an outside participant and return it back to them. - All participants must use catch and throw skills to pass and receive the ball / object.